Caring for and preventing sports-related injuries

 Multidisciplinary team of sports medicine specialists

-Athletic trainers are supported by pain management specialists, physical therapists, specially-trained nurses, and other health care professionals — all dedicated to helping athletes regain their health and performance.
+Athletic trainers are supported by orthopedic surgeons, physical therapists, and other specially-trained health care professionals — all dedicated to helping athletes regain their health and performance.
 They will often refer students to their primary care physician, concussion specialist, or an orthopedist depending on the nature of the injury.
-They also work alongside physical therapists in the rehabilitation setting to offer functional training and specialty programs, such as Medical Fitness, PITCH, and Fit Fore Golf
+They also work alongside physical therapists in the rehabilitation setting to offer functional training and specialty programs, such as medical fitness and Fit Fore Golf.

 All of the athletic trainers at Spectrum Health Lakeland are certified by the National Athletic Trainers' Association and licensed through the state of Michigan.
 Athletic training is recognized by the American Medical Association as an allied health care profession and recommends that certified athletic trainers be available in every high school.
 Get to know each of the Spectrum Health Lakeland athletic trainers - click here.

 For more information, contact Lakeland Orthopedic Physical Therapy or Lakeland Rehabilitation Services, Niles.